Optimising Effectiveness, Compliance and Legal Protection of Policies & Policy Updates

 • Simplifying structures and the relationship between policies to optimise workability, updates and effectiveness

-Key Policies, Procedures and Updates in the Current Environment
+Key Policies, Procedures, Codes of Conduct and Updates in the Current Environment

 • Identifying key policies in the current environment and what is driving change requiring updates, including: